 In another case, Kittell was co-counsel on a lawsuit against Trans Union that resulted in a verdict of $4.47 million dollars, which at the time was the largest verdict ever against a credit bureau.
 In that case, Trans Union had corrected the erroneous accounts appearing on the consumer’s credit report after a previous lawsuit, only to reinsert the erroneous accounts mere months later.
 The jury awarded the consumer $50,000 in actual damages and $4.47 million dollars in punitive damages.

-The recent amendments to the FCRA require the credit bureaus to each give you one free credit report per year.
+The FCRA requires the credit bureaus to each give you one free credit report per year.
 A website called www.annualcreditreport.com was set up to facilitate requesting your free credit reports.
-However, DO NOT USE THIS WEBSITE as the credit bureaus insert arbitration clauses into your online requests for your credit report, which could potentially waive your right to a damages trial.
-To request your free credit report from each of the three national credit bureaus, use the written form (which does not contain an arbitration clause) which you can download from https://www.consumer.ftc.gov/articles/pdf-0093-annual-report-request-form.pdf and then mail to the address on the form.
+However, consumers, particularly identity theft victims, often are unable to correctly answer the credit bureaus’ verification questions, particularly when the questions relate to information about the fraudulently opened accounts.
+In this situation, consumers can request their free credit reports from each of the three national credit bureaus using the written form which can bedownload from https://www.consumer.ftc.gov/articles/pdf-0093-annual-report-request-form.pdf and then mailed to the address on the form.

 If you need to dispute errors on your credit report, write letters (sent certified mail, return receipt requested, if possible) disputing the errors to the following addresses:

 701 Experian Pkwy